Gateway of Pacific, Phases 2 and 3

 "The second phase at Gateway of Pacific in South San Francisco will help these firms grow in a world class, amenity-rich environment," states Jon Bergschneider, BioMed Realty's Executive Vice President and Chief Development Officer.
 "These purpose-built facilities are designed to allow leading scientists and institutions an exceptional location to conduct their mission-critical research and provide companies a campus they can use to attract and retain talent."

 As the last remaining phase along Gateway Boulevard, Phase 3 continues to capture the campus essence by creating a beacon for the south entrance.
 Designed for a single tenant, the 11-story, state-of-the-art building provides a flexible space to encompass an integrated, interdisciplinary workplace culture.

-Sustainability is a key guiding principle on a campus designed to achieve LEED Silver certification.
+Sustainability is a key guiding principle on a campus designed to achieve LEED Platinum certification.
 Sustainable features include on-site energy generation from photovoltaic panels, rainwater capture, grey water collection, and a high-efficiency heating and cooling system.

 Phase 1 is now completing construction, with Phases 2 and 3 expected to be completed in late 2021.
 Additionally, Flad has begun design of Phases 4 and 5 – when all phases are complete, the new construction will provide South San Francisco with a vital center for life science research and workplace innovation.